 Background

-Terrestrial Invertebrate Survey reports and mitigation plans are required for development projects that could affect protected species, as part of obtaining planning permission or a mitigation licence.
+Terrestrial Invertebrate Survey reports and mitigation plans are required for development projects that could affect protected species, as part of obtaining planning permission or a mitigation licence, and for conservation projects.
 Surveys need to show whether protected species are present in the area or nearby, and how they use the site.
 Mitigation plans show how you’ll avoid, reduce or manage any negative effects to protected species.

 EMEC invertebrate ecologists offer a broad range of services to meet your needs, examples of which are:

-- Single site, single visit surveys to determine whether a site has the potential to support invertebrate populations of significance.
+- Scoping surveys (single visit) surveys to determine whether a site has the potential to support invertebrate populations of significance.

-- Single site, multiple visit surveys to determine the species composition of a given site.
+- Multiple visit surveys to determine the species composition of a given site.
 Recent survey work has involved regular surveying of a brownfield site prior to redevelopment, with recommendations made for sympathetic redevelopment to mitigate loss of favourable invertebrate habitat.

 - Common Standards Monitoring (CSM) for designated sites including Sites of Special Scientific Interest (SSSI) and Special Areas of Conservation (SAC).
 Recent work for Natural England has included the assessment of ancient woodlands for their assemblages of saproxylic fauna, a season’s fieldwork on an acid mire in the north of England to help formulate an action plan for its maintenance and enhancement as an area for invertebrates, and several smaller studies on the prevalence of invertebrate scrub edge communities throughout the United Kingdom.